-The policy does not apply to a so-called "internal exclusion", in which a pupil who is attending school is temporarily restricted in where they may be or what activities they may participate in.
+This policy does not apply to a so-called "internal suspension", in which a pupil who is attending school is temporarily restricted in where they may be or what activities they may participate in.

-For clarity, the government document School suspensions and permanent exclusions does not apply to independent schools.
+For clarity: the government guidance document: School suspensions and permanent exclusions does not apply to independent schools.

-2 The Decision to Exclude: Introduction
+2 The Decision to Suspend or Exclude: Introduction

-Burlington House School is mindful that, nationally, young people with certain characteristics (eg gender, ethnicity or the presence of additional needs) experience a disproportionately high rate of school exclusion, and so seeks to avoid exclusion wherever possible.
+Burlington House School is mindful that, nationally, young people with certain characteristics (eg gender, ethnicity or the presence of additional needs) experience a disproportionately high rate of school suspension and exclusion, and so seeks to avoid suspension or exclusion wherever possible.

-The school believes that exclusions should be considered only as a last resort and that the decision to exclude, even for short periods, is to be taken deliberatively.
+The school believes that suspensions and exclusions should be considered only as a last resort and that the decision to suspend, even for short periods, is to be taken deliberatively.

-Only the Principal or, in their absence, a member of staff acting formally as their deputy can temporarily or permanently exclude a pupil.
+Only the Headteacher or, in their absence, a member of staff acting formally as their deputy can suspend or permanently exclude a pupil.